yjunyeu/tp/docs/UserGuide.md

 * `list` followed by `view 2` shows the full details of the 2nd person in the address book.
 * `find Betsy` followed by `view 1` shows the full details of the 1st person in the results of the `find` command.

+### Creating a group : `group create`

+Creates a new group with the specified name.

+Format: `group create NAME`

+* The group name should be alphanumeric.

+Examples:
+* `group create CS2103T Team` Creates a new group named "CS2103T Team"
+* `group create Grey Hats` Creates a new group named "Grey Hats"

+### Deleting a group : `group delete`

+Deletes the group at the specified index.

+Format: `group delete INDEX`

+* Deletes the group at the specified `INDEX`.
+* The index refers to the index number shown in the displayed group list.
+* The index **must be a positive integer** 1, 2, 3, ...

+Examples:
+* `group delete 2` Deletes the 2nd group in the group list.

+### Adding a person to a group : `group add`

+Adds a person to a group.

+Format: `group add PERSON_INDEX to GROUP_INDEX`

+* Adds the person at the specified `PERSON_INDEX` to the group at the specified `GROUP_INDEX`.
+* Both indices refer to the index numbers shown in the displayed person list and group list respectively.
+* Both indices **must be positive integers** 1, 2, 3, ...

+Examples:
+* `group add 1 to 2` Adds the 1st person in the person list to the 2nd group in the group list.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.